imagej/ops-experiments/README.md

 ### Windows (Using Visual Studio)

-1. Start a “x64 native tools VS” terminal, then within the "x64 native tools" VS terminal invoke a mingw64 terminal using “C:\Program Files\Git\bin\sh.exe”.
+1. Start a “x64 native tools VS” terminal, then within the "x64 native tools" VS terminal invoke a mingw64 terminal using `C:\Program Files\Git\bin\sh.exe`.
 (This essentially gives you a bash terminal that has a Microsoft C++ build environment set up within it.
-Alternatively you could write a bash script that sets up the required paths and system variables.
+Alternatively you could write a bash script that sets up the required paths and system variables).

 2. Build [ops-experiments-cuda](https://github.com/imagej/ops-experiments/tree/master/ops-experiments-cuda) using maven.